(This is the second of a 2-part series. See Part 1 here.)

 But the discrepancies between the conclusions drawn by Bush, Gray, and Lancaster were troubling, especially given how little old growth forest we have left and how important it is to identify and protect it.
 So I decided to leave my comfort zone for a while and enter into the world of resource management, where forests are inventory, trees are fibre, and a lot seems to boil down to one thing: volume.

 Up until quite recently in Nova Scotia — and certainly during the careers of many bureaucrats within the department’s forest resources branch — the term “overmature” was used to describe what we now call “old growth.”
 The economic concept was developed from a timber-utilization perspective and never had anything to do with ecology, the stage of forest development, or the average longevity of a tree species.
-1
+This is how old forests were defined in nearly all the provinces “historic” forest inventory reports dating back between 1965-1991.

 For instance, rotation periods, or the time allotted between clearcuts, might be 50 years, with the goal to maximize fibre yield.
 But many tree species in the Acadian forest — particularly shade-tolerant species such as eastern hemlock, red spruce, sugar maple, yellow birch, and white pine — haven’t even reached maturity at that age, and can live up to 400 years, if left alone.
 In fact, if nothing stops it, an old growth forest — which is a living, breathing system—can persist for millennia.

 In 2003, federal and provincial government scientists estimated, based on a number of factors including the geologic record, that prior to European settlement, as much as 50% of the forested landscape in the Maritimes was occupied by old growth forest.
 But that after several hundred years of land clearing for agriculture and timber harvesting, most of the old-growth had been eliminated, and that what remained was “largely restricted to small, isolated stands, often associated with steep gorges that were inaccessible to harvesting or areas that were otherwise protected or avoided being harvested.”
-2
+A. Mosseler, J.A.
+Lynds, and J.E.
+Major.
+2003.
+“Old-growth forests of the Acadian Forest Region.”
+Environmental Reviews.

 In fact, provincial inventory data were showing that our forests overall were getting progressively younger.
 Unfortunately, the ability to ascertain the current “inventory” situation has been stymied by secrecy and a lack of transparency on the part of the government, a topic that The Halifax Examiner has reported on extensively here, here, and here.